 In July 2016, I gave two interviews that were read by tens of thousands of people on the island and abroad: http://www.organicfarm.net/Article_Naled_Assault.htm, http://www.organicfarm.net/Article_Naled_Aftermath.htm

 2017 turned out to be the year of the extremes.
-On one hand, I was involved with very interesting projects and I also set a new record of documented bird species for Puerto Rico (227); on the other hand Hurrinca Irma and especially Hurricane Maria destroyed large areas of the farm.
+On one hand, I was involved with very interesting projects and I also set a new record of documented bird species for Puerto Rico (227); on the other hand Hurricanes Irma and especially Hurricane Maria destroyed large areas of the farm.
 I had to dig deep and revisit my original plans.
 The botanical collection, which had grown into the most diversified and important fruit tree forest in the Caribbean, was largely destroyed.
 I was able to continue the project only with the help of friends and generous well-wishers and I am still in the process of cleaning up the farm as well as reconsidering its future.
+2018 mostly went by with emergency farm work and also starting to work in Haiti.
+Two issues that were of particular concern to me, turned into the following two articles:

 There is undoubtedly much work to do and maybe not that much time left.
 We are living in a fast paced materialistic time where money, power, exploitation and mass manipulation dominate practically every sphere of life.
 It is not surprising that these unhealthy dynamics are resulting in an artificial economy, based on the exploitation of limited natural resources.
 Now that this artificial economy is about to crumble under the weight of having reached its peak, sustainable agriculture and lifestyle are again in a position to resolve many of humanity’s deep-rooted problems.